-- 22.1 Outcomes First Group fully recognises its responsibility to have arrangements in place to safeguard and protect children and young people from radicalisation.
-Section 26 of the Counterterrorism and Security Act 2015 places a statutory responsibility on schools and children's homes to 'have due regard to the need to prevent people from being drawn into terrorism'.
-This is known as the Prevent Duty. - 22.2 All team members must be aware of the signs and indicators of radicalisation.
+22.1 Outcomes First Group fully recognises its responsibility to have arrangements in place to safeguard and protect children and young people from radicalisation.
+Section 26 of the Counterterrorism and Security Act 2015 places a statutory responsibility on schools and

+- 22.2 All team members must be aware of the signs and indicators of radicalisation.
 Team members must be proactive in reporting any concerns, regardless of how small they may be, to the DSL/Safeguarding Lead who must assist team members to report all concerns regarding radicalisation to the Police as well as the Regional Director.
 Team members must document their concerns appropriately. - 21.3 To safeguard children and young people who are vulnerable to radicalisation, DSLs and Safeguarding leads will need to take a risk-based approach and consider an individual's behaviour in the context of wider influencing factors and vulnerabilities.
 Further information can be found at Understanding and identifying radicalisation risk in your education setting - 21.4 DFE has produced a Self-assessment tool to help schools in England review their responsibilities under the Prevent duty, which can be found here: Prevent duty self-assessment tool for schools The tool helps schools to understand how well embedded their existing policies and practices are, and to encourage a cycle of continuous review and improvement.
 It contains requirements and good practice activities to meet those requirements. - 22.3 All team members must be aware of the local procedures relating to reporting radicalisation concerns.